-Canada’s main trading partners have historically been the slower growing advanced economies, Europe and the US.
-The recent weakening of Canada’s world export share has lead firms to begin diversifying their trade routes toward emerging markets.
+Canada’s main trading partners have historically been slower-growing advanced economies, Europe and the US.
+The recent weakening of Canada’s world export share has lead firms to begin diversifying their trade routes toward Mexico and broader Asia.

 About the HSBC Trade Forecast – Modelled by Oxford Economics

 Oxford Economics has tailored a unique service for HSBC which forecasts bilateral trade for total exports/imports of goods, based on HSBC’s own analysis and forecasts of the world economy to generate a full bilateral set of trade flows for total imports and exports of goods, and balances between 180 pairs of countries.
 Oxford Economics produces a global report for HSBC, as well as country specific reports on the following 23 countries: Hong Kong, China, Australia, Indonesia, Malaysia, India, Singapore, Vietnam, Bangladesh, Canada, USA, Brazil, Mexico, Argentina, UK, France, Turkey, Germany, Poland, Ireland, UAE, Saudi Arabia, and Egypt.
 The analysis also includes trade with Japan and Korea for a total sample of 25 key trading nations.